galanodel2010/ee462/Project_2/motordata.md

 ## Motor Data-Sheet

-In this project, you will be all using small permanent-magnet brush DC motors from [Maxon Motors](http://www.maxonmotor.com) and [Moog](http://www.moog.com/)
+In this project, there will be 5 different applications where motor ratings, mechanical properties and load conditions will be different.

+#### Application-0: 100 kW light rail vehicle (LRV) traction system.
+#### Application-1: 3 MW locomotive traction system.
+#### Application-2: 50 kW elevator system.
+#### Application-3: 30 kW crane hoist system.
+#### Application-4: 1 kW ... motor

 Please refer to the data according to the number you are assigned to.